Defibrilator/smartssd-setup/README.md

 You can find different overviews inside the overview directory, useful scripts for the setup guides inside the scripts directory as well as some documentation in the documentation directory.

+## Cooling

+As this card uses passive cooling and is supposed to be used in a server with an active cooling air flow, the cooling in a computer is not enough.

+The cooling was reworked and improved to be below the temperature limit of 70°C.

+Thermal paste was added on the DYI contact, an additional radiator was added on the other side and an additional fan in the box blowing the assembly, see photos in /res/cooling.
+With the box closed, we were able to pass the card validation tests while remaining in a thermal envelope between 50°C and 60°C.

 ## Links
 - SmartSSD
   - [Overview page](https://www.xilinx.com/applications/data-center/computational-storage/smartssd.html)